spearwolf/twopoint5d/README.md

 <p align="center">
   <img width="350" src="docs/images/twopoint5d-700x168.png">
 	<br>
-  <b>The Art of Tiling 2D Sprites</b>
+  <b>the lost art of tiling 2d sprites</b>
 	<br>
-  <em>A 2.5D realtime gfx library built with three.js</em>
+  <em>a 2.5d realtime gfx library built with three.js</em>
 </p>

 ![twopoint5d cover](cover.png)

-A collection of typescript classes, functions and utils in the shape of a monorepo.
+A collection of typescript classes and helper functions in the shape of a monorepo.
 Most of these are centered around building 2.5D games, demos and realtime gfx on the web platform.

 :rocket: Some of the features are already quite stable, others are still experimental.